cirello-io/runner/README.md

 Special service names:

 - workdir: the working directory.
 Environment variables are expanded.
-It follow he same rules for exec.Command.Dir.
+It follows the same rules for exec.Command.Dir.

 - observe: a space separated list of file patterns to scan for.
 It uses filepath.Match internally.